RobbiNespu/pablogonzalezalba.github.io/_posts/2017-02-23-jekyll-add-pagination.markdown

 {% include footnotes.md %}

-[^1]: This feels like I'm patting myself in the back, however I put the paginator with less than 30 posts so I doesn't really count.
+[^1]: This feels like I'm patting myself in the back, however I put the paginator with less than 30 posts so it doesn't really count.